Marvellous opportunity to explore the Veneto & its many famous villas

-- On arrival at Venice Airport in the early afternoon, we make our way by coach directly to our hotel in the Berici hills south of Vicenza, the charming 4* Hotel Villa Michelangelo at Arcugnano and later that evening we have dinner in the hotel’s restaurant - wine, water and coffee are included with all group lunches and dinners.
+- On arrival at Milan Linate Airport, we make our way by coach directly to our hotel in the Berici hills south of Vicenza, the charming 4* Hotel Villa Michelangelo at Arcugnano and later that evening we have dinner in the hotel’s restaurant - wine, water and coffee are included with all group lunches and dinners.

 - We drive to Palladio’s Villa Emo Capodilista at Fanzola, still the centre of a working farm, where the interiors have frescoes by Zelotti and his team.
-We continue the short distance to Villa Cornaro Gable at Piombino Dese.
+We continue the short distance to Villa Cornaro at Piombino Dese.
 Palladio was engaged to design this villa about 1552 and it was inhabited by 1554, though the side wings were not completed until 1590.
-Many rooms retain their original decorative finishes making this one of the most evocative of Palladio’s villas.
+The villa interiors have been under restoration for some time and we shall be able to see the exteriors.
 Nearby we also visit Villa Marcello for a private lunch, hosted by Count Jacopo Marcello.
-This is one of the finest early eighteenth century villas in the Veneto and was clearly inspired by Palladian prototypes.
+This is one of the finest early eighteenth-century villas in the Veneto and was clearly inspired by Palladian prototypes.
 We return to the hotel and the evening will be free.

-- Villa Pisano Bonetti at Lonigo was designed by Palladio just after his 1541 return from Rome and it displays a new confidence in his work based on his recent experiences.
-We continue to Villa Rocca Pisani, a wonderful villa by Palladio’s assistant and successor, Vincenzo Scamozzi, which we shall visit privately.
-This is a very important villa as it is the major source for Lord Burlington’s villa at Chiswick.
-En route back to our hotel, participants can be dropped in Vicenza for some free time and lunch (not included) in Lonigo, we return to our hotel via Villa Poiana, one of Palladio’s most original and diverse villa commissions.
+- We travel south of Vicenza to Villa Rocca Pisani, designed by Palladio’s assistant and successor, Vincenzo Scamozzi, which we visit privately.
+This is a particularly important villa as it is the major source for Lord Burlington’s villa at Chiswick.
+Following a coffee break we visit Villa Pisano Bonetti at Lonigo.
+It was designed by Palladio just after his 1541 return from Rome and it displays a new confidence in his work based on his recent experiences.
+After lunch (not included) in Lonigo, we return to our hotel via Villa Poiana, one of Palladio’s most original and diverse villa commissions.
 In the evening we drive the short distance to Villa Valmarana ai Nani, for a private visit.
-The “ai Nani” refers to the amusing group of statues of placed on the walls of the garden.
-The villa sits on an enviable hillside site and it has magnificent frescoes by Giambattista Tiepolo, while his son, Giovanni Domenico, frescoed the nearby Guest villa where we shall have our final group dinner.
+The “ai Nani” refers to the amusing group of statues placed on the walls of the garden.
+The villa sits on a lovely hillside and it has magnificent frescoes by Giambattista Tiepolo, while his son, Giovanni Domenico, frescoed the nearby guest villa where we shall have our final group dinner.

 - Tour Manager: James Hill

-4 Dinners & 2 Lunches with wine, water & coffee, all local transfers, entry fees & gratuities, services of James Hill as Tour Manager and Lecturer Tom Duncan
+3 dinners & 3 lunches with wine, water & coffee, all local transfers, entry fees & gratuities, services of James Hill as Tour Manager and Lecturer Tom Duncan

 Weather Conditions for Verona in June are: